finbourne/luminesce-sdk-python-preview/sdk/docs/SqlDesignApi.md

 # **put_file_read_design_to_sql**
 > FileReaderBuilderResponse put_file_read_design_to_sql(file_reader_builder_def, execute_query=execute_query)

-[EXPERIMENTAL] PutFileReadDesignToSql: Generates file read SQL from a structured query design
+[EXPERIMENTAL] PutFileReadDesignToSql: Makes file read SQL from a design object

-SQL Designer specification to generate SQL from
+Generates SQL from a FileReaderBuilderDef object  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.

 ### Example